delftswa2017/desosa2017/vscode/chapter.md

 - File-open time while VS Code is already open
 - RAM usage

-For the practical testing a small script was written in Golang to generate a text file with one million lines.
-This script can be found in Appendix [C](#appendix-c).
+For the practical testing a small script was written to generate a text file with one million lines.

 <img src="./images-vscode/ram-usage.png" width="400" />

 <img src="./images-vscode/startup-times.png" width="400" />

-<i>Figure 6: RAM usage in MB and start-up times in seconds</i>
+<i>Figure 10: RAM usage in MB and start-up times in seconds</i>

-Figure 6 depicts that the usage of RAM does not increase rapidly when opening big files.
+Figure 10 depicts that the usage of RAM does not increase rapidly when opening big files.
 A file with one million lines does not give that much of an impact on the memory of Visual Studio Code.
 For opening the file however there is a significant increase in loading time, from 0,39 seconds to 1.90.
 Because developers open and edit many files in a project, this can be an important metric for the Visual Studio Code development team.
 Since improving these loading times ensures that the system does not slow down its users.